 Both international and American students are invited to become members of the International Club.
 Multicultural programming, including social activities and educational excursions, are planned throughout the academic year.

-This program is designed to make the entering multicultural student’s transition to college a successful one.
+This program is designed to make an underrepresented student’s transition to college a successful one.
 This program matches incoming students with returning student leaders who have received training to serve as mentors.
+“Connections” is the operative term for this program as our mission is to connect with the incoming student and assist them to connect with the WC campus and resources.
 Many of our current student leaders are products of this program.

 A significant percentage of our key positions on campus are held by students of color.
 These positions include: